KChoiSlattery/portfolio/README.md

 # portfolio

-My portfolio for applications to internships, grad school, etc.
+My portfolio for applications to internships, grad school, etc. It uses Pelican to generate the site and is based on the [pelican-boostrap3](https://github.com/getpelican/pelican-themes/tree/master/pelican-bootstrap3) theme, with some minor changes.

 ## Setup